eueu1997/Digital-Design/README.md

 # Digital-Design
-Some VHDL code developed to train
+Some VHDL code done to train.